Jed Hoyer

-Jed Hoyer (born December 7, 1973) is the president of baseball operations of the Chicago Cubs.
+Jed Hoyer (born December 7, 1973) is an American sports executive who is the president of baseball operations for the Chicago Cubs of Major League Baseball (MLB).
 He has been the general manager of the San Diego Padres and the assistant general manager of the Boston Red Sox.

 Early and personal life

 Hoyer was born in Plymouth, New Hampshire, and is Jewish.

 Hoyer graduated from the Holderness School in Holderness, New Hampshire, where his mother was the school nurse and his father was the school doctor, in 1992.
 He then went to Wesleyan University in Connecticut, majoring in American history, where he was a shortstop and star pitcher who shares Wesleyan's career saves record with Sam Elias and Nick Miceli.
 During his time at Wesleyan University he was also initiated into and is a brother of Delta Kappa Epsilon.
 In 1995, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League, and the Waterbury Barons of the New England Collegiate Baseball League, seeing innings on the mound and at shortstop.
 Hoyer worked in the admissions office and then the alumni/development office, and was also a baseball coach at the university after graduating.
 He worked in the admissions department of Kenyon College before joining the Red Sox at 28.

 He married Merrill Muckerman in June 2010 in St. Louis.